Ankana-Sadhukhan/WorkPulse/README.md

 # 🕒 WorkPulse

 A full-stack Attendance Management System built using the MERN stack that allows employees to **check in, check out, and track working hours in real-time**.
-It uses OOP principles for clean, structured, and reusable backend code with secure authentication and live status updates..
+It uses OOPS principles for clean, structured, and reusable backend code with secure authentication and live status updates..

 ---